Certificate in Advanced Professional Counseling (CAPC)

 Available Fieldwork / Clinical Instruction

 - Practicum & Professional Experience - MAC520

 - Professional Orientation Online Independent Study - MAC525IA

 - Internship & Professional Seminar - MAC600 & MAC610

 - (Includes 600 clock hours of internship by completing both fall & winter semesters)

-- Fall 2014: September 8 - December 8 (Register by August 22)
+- Fall 2016: September 12 - December 12 (Register by August 31)

-- Winter 2015: January 12 - March 30 (Register by December 5)
+- Winter 2017: January 9 - March 27 (Register by December 16)

 Note: There are additional application requirements to complete in order to register for these courses and to accrue fieldwork hours.
+See above.

 What are the requirements for licensure in PA?

 The primary license for master’s level counselors in the Commonwealth of Pennsylvania is the Licensed Professional Counselor (LPC) credential (enacted in 1998).
-To obtain this license, individuals need to complete 60 graduate hours in a counseling related program of study, 3000 hours of postgraduate supervised work, and pass a national counseling exam.
+To obtain this license, individuals need to complete 60 graduate hours in a counseling related program of study, 3000 hours of supervised postgraduate work and pass a national counseling exam.
 Details can be found on our Licensure page.

 "I'm so glad I did the Certificate in Advanced Professional Counseling after completing my MA in Counseling.
 It was wonderfully life-changing as well as mind and soul altering.
-I am so appreciative for the Biblical professors and the challenges to learn."
+I am so appreciative for the BTS professors and the challenges to learn."